 Watch Golf Online via Sling TV

-- Sling Blue offers FOX and NBC in limited areas, FS1, and 40 other channels or get Orange + Blue for all that plus multiple ESPN networks
+- Sling Blue offers the local channels FOX and NBC in limited areas, FS1, and 40 other channels or get Sling Orange + Blue packages for all that plus multiple ESPN networks

 - Golf Channel is available in the Sports Extra package for a small fee